Yuvanm1s1/NeatChat/README.md

 **NeatChat** is a modern real-time chat application that leverages AI-powered text and image moderation to maintain a safe and engaging environment for users.
 The platform combines scalable web technologies, WebSocket communication, and deep learning models to automatically filter inappropriate content in messages and images.

 ---
+# How It Works (In Simple Terms)
+-If a user sends a message with bad words, they are automatically censored (e.g., turned into ######).
+-If a user sends a message that seems vulgar or toxic but doesn’t use any explicit words, it still detects it and responds with something like "⚠️ Vulgarity Detected".
+-If a user sends an image containing NSFW content (like nudity) or violent scenes (like blood or gore), the image is blurred automatically to protect users.
+-If the message or image is safe, it is sent and displayed as-is, unblurred and uncensored.
+---
 ## 🚀 Features

 - Real-time messaging powered by **Socket.IO**